 The full list of external resources (with hyperlinks) can be found in Appendix B organized by section.
 These external resources are available online for viewing and download.
 If you do not have internet access, check your local public library or with family and friends.
-Or call 415.800.7777 to reach Myotonic.
+Or call 415.800.7777 to reach the Myotonic Dystrophy Foundation.